Bochdalek hernia: Prognosis

 For best outcomes, the fetus should be diagnosed prenatally and delivered at a tertiary hospital with ECMO capabilities.
 Different centers manage differently and have different outcomes.
 Some families temporarily relocate to be at the CDH surgical center of choice.

 Epidemiology

 Bochdalek hernias make up about 0.17% to 6% of all diaphragmatic hernia cases when they appear spontaneously in adults and about one in every 2200 to 12,500 births every year.
 Babies who are born with a Bochdalek hernia are more than likely to have another birth defect caused by the hernia.
 About twenty percent of those children born with a Bochdalek hernia, also have a congenital heart defect.
 In addition, infants born with this condition may also have other abnormalities.
 "Between five and sixteen [percent of infants] have a chromosomal abnormality."
 In most cases, left-sided hernias or Bochdalek hernias have a ratio of 3:2 of males to females.
 In other words, Bochdalek hernias are more common in men.

-Mnemonic

-A useful way to remember the localization of this hernia vs. Morgagni is "Bochdalek is back and to the left" (re the postero-lateral localization).